-A frozen central air conditioning unit is an annoyance that can turn into an expensive problem if it is not dealt with properly.
-You'll need to thaw the unit before you can resume using it or risk causing serious damage.
+A frozen central air conditioning unit is an annoyance that can turn into an expensive problem if you don't handle it properly.
+You need to thaw the unit before you can use it or risk causing serious damage.
 The thawing process takes time, giving you a perfect opportunity to catch up on maintenance tasks like changing the unit's air filter.
-Doing so should prevent the air conditioner from freezing again after you defrost it.
-If it doesn't, you may have a freon leak that requires professional attention.
+Doing so should prevent the air conditioner from freezing again after you defrost it unless you have another issues, such as a refrigerant leak, that requires a professional repair.

 Turn your air conditioner off at the thermostat, and leave it to thaw for several hours.
 If your unit gives you the option to do so, turn on the fan while leaving the cooling off.
-This shortens defrosting time.
+This shortens defrosting time and helps dry out the unit.
 The amount of time your unit needs to defrost will vary based on the temperature and how badly frozen the unit was.
 You could have to wait up to 24 hours before using your air conditioner again.

-When the air conditioner has thawed, turn off the circuit breaker that feeds it so you can safely perform a few basic maintenance tasks.
+Turn off the circuit breaker that feeds the A/C once it's thawed so you can safely perform a few basic maintenance tasks.

-Remove and replace the unit's air filter.
+Remove and replace the unit's air filter to prevent the unit from freezing again.
 Clogged filters block airflow and can cause freezing.
 The air filter will be inside the air conditioner's indoor unit or behind the cold air return.

 Pull any weeds or grasses that are growing around your outdoor condenser unit.
-If any bushes are present, trim them back so there are at least 12 to 18 inches of clear space around the condenser on all sides.
+If any bushes are present, trim them back to leave at least 12 to 18 inches of clear space around the condenser on all sides.

 Head back inside and take a tour of your home.
-Make sure that no curtains, furniture pieces or other items are blocking your air conditioning vents and that they are all in the open position.
+Make sure that no curtains, furniture pieces, or other items are blocking your air conditioning vents and that they're all in the open position.

 Restore power to your air conditioner by flipping the circuit breaker.
 Turn the unit on, and enjoy the cool breeze.

-If the unit freezes a second time, call a repairman.
-The problem could be a freon leak, which requires a professional repair.
+If your unit freezes again, call an HVAC technician.
+The problem could be a refrigerant leak, which requires a professional repair.

 Home is where the heart is, and Michelle frequently pens articles about ways to keep yours looking great and feeling cozy.
 Whether you want help organizing your closet, picking a paint color or finishing drywall, Michelle has you covered.
 If she's not puttering in the house, you'll find her in the garden playing in the dirt.
 Her garden articles provide tips and insight that anyone can use to turn a brown thumb green.
 You'll find her work on Modern Mom, The Nest and eHow as well as sprinkled throughout your other online home decor and improvement favorites.